wonkodv/reqtrace/doc/requirements/DESIGN.md

 *   UC_CHECK: Check for correct Tracing

+### DSG_CTRL_CONFIG: Single Config File

+The Controller reads all information about the project structure from one single file.

+Covers:
+*   REQ_CONFIG: Simple Configuration in One File
+*   ARCH_CONTROLLER

+## Jobs

+Jobs specify the tasks that the controller shall perform

 ### DSG_JOBS: Jobs control what operations to perform

 One or more Jobs can be configured.
 Each Job specifies an operation to perform, the format that results